theopmw/recipe-box/README.md

 - All pages of the site contain the same **Header** and **Footer** components.

 - **Header**
-    - The Header consists of the site logo in the center of the page, with the navbar menu items situated underneath it.
+    - The Header consists of the site logo in the centre of the page, with the navbar menu items situated underneath it.

     - The navigation menu (situated beneath the site logo on all pages), was built using the Materialize CSS **Navbar** component It consists of the following menu items (aligned left).
         - **If no user signed in:**  Home, Recipes, Sign In, Register